10 Reasons You’re Feeling More Tired Than Usual

 2. You keep poor sleep patterns

-In addition to making your bones and body bear a greater burden of weight, obesity can result in sleep apnea, which is horribly disruptive to your sleep.
-According to the Canadian Lung Association, individuals who suffer from sleep apnea can experience pauses in their breathing dozens-or even hundreds-of times in a single night.
+According to the Canadian Lung Association, individuals who suffer from sleep apnea can experience pauses in their breathing dozens—or even hundreds–of times in a single night.
 Sleep apnea can also potentially result in heart problems.
 If you are concerned about sleep apnea, be sure to speak with your doctor.
+Here are the signs of sleep apnea you may be igoring.

 4. You might be pregnant